Shazaiib47/JD-Books-Tech-Test/README.md

 This issue revolves around the localStorage functionality.
 The use of storing upon browser reload.
 In this case I had to ensure the selected cards had their click state saved upon browser refresh.
 As of now this only works on 1 card and not multiple; but the click event on-and-off still works as intended.

 I will be amending this issue to ensure this has been resolved through the use of function debugging.

+## Validation

+This has been checked and ran through multiple Identifiers, checkers and errors using resources such as JSHint and NU HTML Checker